RIOT-OS/RIOT/doc/guides/managing-a-release/README.md

 - [ ] Familiarise with release specs and tests, incl open issues, deprecations, api changes, and PRs

 **Soft feature freeze**
-- [ ] Send soft feature freeze email
+- [ ] Post about soft feature freeze to the forum
 - [ ] Check that there are no pending Rust changes (`find -name Cargo.toml -exec cargo update --manifest-path "{}" --package riot-wrappers --package riot-sys ";"` should be a no-op), otherwise poke Rust using maintainers
 - [ ] Familiarise with nearly-merged, high impact PRs, and contact the contributors to ask them to hold

 **Hard Feature Freeze**

 Do the below actions iteratively, generating new release candidates, until all release specs tests pass.
-- [ ] Generate branch and tag for release candidate
+- [ ] Generate branch and tag for release candidate :scroll:
 - [ ] Add [branch protection rules](https://github.com/RIOT-OS/RIOT/settings/branches) for the release branch (if you don't have permissions ask an [admin](https://github.com/orgs/RIOT-OS/teams/admin) or [owner](https://github.com/orgs/RIOT-OS/teams/owners)). :warning: A new rule has to be added manually for each release, since the Github Merge Queue cannot be enabled for branches that are protected with a wildcard rule for some reason.
+You might need to ask for help from one of the RIOT-OS GitHub admins for that.
-- [ ] Open issue in release specs repo for release candidate
+- [ ] Open issue in release specs repo for release candidate :scroll:
-- [ ] Send hard feature freeze email
+- [ ] Post about hard feature freeze to the forum
 - [ ] Coordinate testing for release candidate
 - [ ] Coordinate bugfixing for release candidate on master
 - [ ] Backport bugfixes for release candidate to release branch

 **Releasing**
 - [ ] Create a GPG key and upload it to GitHub
-- [ ] Generate etherpad with list of new features, deprecations, api changes, and known issues, and share
+- [ ] Generate changelog PR with list of new features, deprecations, api changes, and known issues, and share :scroll:
-- [ ] Finalise etherpad and PR it onto release-notes.txt (incl backporting)
+- [ ] Finalise release notes (incl backporting) :scroll:
-- [ ] Create a VERSION file and raise PR against the release branch
+- [ ] Create a VERSION file and raise PR against the release branch :scroll:.
+It is recommended to piggyback it with the release note backport to speed things up.
-- [ ] Release either manually or using the release manager script
+- [ ] Release either manually or using the release manager script :scroll:
-- [ ] Inform all lists about the release
+- [ ] Inform about the release on the forum
 - [ ] Update the [release statistics](https://github.com/RIOT-OS/RIOT/wiki/release-statistics)

 # 2. Preparation